 Known limitations with MMC

-Mixed Mode Configuration (MMC) allows you to reuse the various use case-based behaviors to implement several different scenarios.
-Be aware that there are some limitations.
+Mixed Mode Configuration (MMC) lets you reuse the various use case-based behaviors to implement several different scenarios.
+There are some limitations on its use.